 Here is a drone flight over the city and Georgian quarter.

-Liverpool is a shipping post but in the past was much bigger port.
+Liverpool is a shipping post but in the past was a much bigger port.

-The Maritime is located at the Albert Dock its not all about Shipping, it has so many more things to see, it has sections on Emigration as thousands of people sailed to America via Liverpool.
-The Slavery section is also excellent.
-It has sections about Ship Building, Art, The Titanic and Customs.
+The Maritime is located at the Albert Dock.
+It is not all about shipping, for example it has sections on the emigration as thousands of people sailed to America via Liverpool.
+The slavery section is also excellent.
+It has sections about ship building, art, the Titanic and customs.

 Parks Sefton Park in Liverpool is arguably the best known and most loved by locals.
 Classified as a Grade One listed park by English Heritage, the magnificent 235 acre Park looks like a natural landscape rather than a man-made park. https://liverpool.gov.uk/leisure-parks-and-events/parks-and-greenspaces/sefton-park/